VioletLiu0620/fall-detection-multimodal/README.md

 - No subject IDs in the source dataset, so a subject-independent split wasn't possible.
 The same person may show up in both train and test sets, which likely makes the FallVision numbers somewhat optimistic.
 This applies equally to any model trained on this data, so relative comparisons still hold.
 - After deduplication, about 1,539 unique videos remain.
 That's not a lot, and it's why regularization mattered so much.
 - The source dataset skews young and male, which may not represent the elderly population this system is actually meant for.
-- The audio branch (above) stayed exploratory rather than validated; the model shipped here is skeleton-only.
+- The audio branch stayed exploratory rather than validated; the model shipped here is skeleton-only.

 ## Future work

-- Collect a real (or at least larger and more representative) distress-audio dataset before deciding whether the audio branch is worth building out.
+- Collect a real distress-audio dataset before deciding whether the audio branch is worth building out.
-- Velocity/acceleration features derived from consecutive frames, not just static joint positions per frame.
+- Derive velocity and acceleration features from consecutive frames instead of relying solely on static joint positions per frame.
-- A graph-based model (ST-GCN), which encodes the actual skeletal connectivity instead of treating joints as adjacent pixels in an image.
+- Switch to a graph-based model (ST-GCN) to encode true skeletal connectivity instead of treating joints as adjacent pixels in an image grid.
-- Recall-oriented threshold tuning and class-weighted loss, trading some precision for fewer missed falls, which is the right tradeoff for a safety system.
+- Tune thresholds for recall and apply class-weighted loss to trade some precision for fewer missed falls.

 ## Repository structure